 - Prizes are awarded to the top three schools and to schools reaching the Award of Excellence, Award of Merit and Honorable Mention categories.

-- The Challenge is the largest ongoing fundraising program for the Foundation for Physical Therapy completely run by students.
+- The Challenge is the largest ongoing fundraising program for the Foundation for Physical Therapy Research completely run by students.

-- Virginia Commonwealth University took the second place prize raising $37,834.
+- University of Delaware took the second place prize raising $20,050.04.

-- The University of Pittsburgh raised $24,449 placing 3rd.
+- University of Miami raised $17,344.30 placing 3rd.

 The Marquette Challenge Philanthropy Circle is a category of awards given to top schools that have participated in the Challenge for 10 years or more.
 It recognizes cumulative giving through the annual Challenge by schools.